2023 Best Horticulture Schools in the Middle Atlantic Region

 Top Middle Atlantic Region Schools in Horticulture

-Our 2023 rankings named Cornell University the best school in the Middle Atlantic Region for horticulture students.
-Located in the small city of Ithaca, Cornell is a private not-for-profit school with a fairly large student population.
+Our analysis found Cornell University to be the best school for horticulture students who want to pursue a degree in the Middle Atlantic Region .
+Located in the city of Ithaca, Cornell is a private not-for-profit college with a fairly large student population.

-You’ll be in good company if you decide to attend SUNY Cobleskill.
-It ranked #2 on our 2023 Best Horticulture Schools in the Middle Atlantic Region list.
-SUNY Cobleskill is a small public school located in the distant town of Cobleskill.
+The excellent programs at SUNY Cobleskill helped the school earn the #2 place on this year’s ranking of the best horticulture schools in the Middle Atlantic Region .
+SUNY Cobleskill is a small public school located in the town of Cobleskill.

 On average, horticulture graduates from SUNY Cobleskill take out $24,500 in student loans while working on their degree.